 Keep soil healthy.

-Plant grass or some type of ground cover.
-Dead plant product will decay in the ground and improve the soil.
-Make certain your plants can grow in the shade and that their roots don’t take on the tree.
+- Plant lawn or some type of ground cover.
+Dead plant product will decay in the ground and enhance the soil.
+Make certain your plants can thrive in the shade and that their roots don’t take on the tree.

 Finglas (; Irish: Fionnghlas, meaning “clear streamlet”) is a northwestern outer suburb of Dublin, Ireland.
 It lies close to Junction 5 of the M50 motorway, and the N2 road.
 Nearby suburbs include Glasnevin and Ballymun; Dublin Airport is 7 km to the north.
 Finglas lies mainly in the postal district of Dublin 11.